7th Annual Diabetes Management Conference: Individualizing Care and Improving Quality of Life

 This course is designed for physicians, pharmacists, nurses, dietitians, social workers, and diabetes educators.

 Diabetes is a major public health problem.
 Currently, an estimated 25.8 million Americans have diabetes and 79 million have pre-diabetes.
-It is estimated that the number of Texans with diabetes will quadruple by 2040.
-Health care providers need to stay abreast with best practices in the treatment of diabetes and prevention of costly and devastating complications.
+It is estimated that the number of Texans with diabetes will QUADRUPLE by 2040.
+Health care providers must stay abreast with best practices in the treatment of diabetes and the prevention of costly and devastating complications.

 The Seventh Annual Diabetes Management Conference will provide the latest research for the prevention and treatment of chronic kidney disease and vascular complications.
 Other topics include insulin titration, inflammation and metabolic syndrome, exercise and diabetes, and the risks and benefits associated with statin therapy.
 How to use cognitive behavioral therapy will be presented to assist clinicians in helping patients engage more positively in self-care behaviors.

 Upon completion of this symposium, the participants should be able to link the educational objectives to Core Competencies (Medical Knowledge and Patient Care) and be able to:

 - Describe the pathophysiology of chronic kidney disease (CKD) and preventative measures for patients with diabetes.

 - Describe best practices in foot care to reduce risks of amputation and improve quality of life.